Ethos Wallet Review ▷ An all-rounder among the crypto wallets?

-Follow the first steps in the wallet section until you come to the choice between Smartwallet and Watchfolio, this time tap the Watchfolio instead.
+Follow the first steps in the wallet section until you come to the choice between Smartwallet and Watchfolio; this time, tap the watchfolio instead.

-Imagine if you had to type 2001: 4860: 4860: 4860 :: 8888 every time you wanted to search something onGoogle.
-This is exactly how the block chain works at the moment.
-Each account is represented like "mwkXG8NnB2snbqWTcpNiK6qqGHm1LebHDc", which makes it impossible to remember or handle the account.
+Imagine having to enter 2001: 4860: 4860: 4860 :: 8888 every time you tried to search for something on Google.
+This is exactly how the blockchain currently works.
+Each account is represented as “mwkXG8NnB2snbqWTcpNiK6qqGHm1LebHDc” which makes it impossible to remember or manage the account.

-The ultimate goal of the Ethos project is to break down barriers that prevent crypto-currencies from being seen as a legitimate alternative to paper currencies.
+The ultimate goal of the Ethos project is to break down barriers that prevent cryptocurrencies from being seen as a legitimate alternative to paper currencies.

 Fusion Financial is working to integrate securities and cryptocurrencies into a single investment market.
 Fusion is a SEC-regulated automated investment service that follows a hybrid investment model that combines traditional stocks with well-functioning cryptocurrencies.